raghavmecheri/viper/misc/LRM.md

 float avg = sum/len(nums);
 print(avg);

-# printing an average of a list of ints using Viper conventions
-int[] nums = [1, 2, 3, 4];
+/* Printing an average of a list of ints using Viper conventions */ int[] nums = [1, 2, 3, 4];
 int sum = 0;